 Yes, according to a 2020 RAND Corporation Study of New York City community schools (the study uses the term "community school" rather than "full-service community school"), the approach had a positive impact on student attendance in elementary, middle, and high schools and across all three years that outcomes were measured (2015-2016, 2016-2017, and 2017-2018).
 The study also found positive and significant impacts on elementary and middle school students' on-time grade progression and suggested a reduction in disciplinary incidents for elementary and middle school students.
-The study found that the community schools had a positive impact on students' on the study is of 143 studies, the Learning Policy Institute concluded that well-implemented community schools lead to improvement in student and school outcomes and contribute to meeting the educational needs of struggling students in schools with high poverty rates.
+The study found that the community schools had a positive impact on students' mathematics achievement in the final year of the study.
+Further, based on a comprehensive analysis of 143 studies, the Learning Policy Institute concluded that well-implemented community schools lead to improvement in student and school outcomes and contribute to meeting the educational needs of struggling students in schools with high poverty rates.